jeffersonlam/fed-fun-facts/README.md

 * **Icomoon** is a free and performant web-font icon set.
 [See more](https://icomoon.io/)

 #### About
 This is a collection of fun facts, or otherwise quick tips, for front-end developers.
-This is mostly stuff I personally didn't know, so this may not be as informative to some, or not informative enough for others.
+This is all stuff I personally found helpful, so this may not be as helpful to some.